South Africa

 Day 10: Hermanus

-This morning, you'll take the long scenic drive to the Cape’s beautiful Winelands before continuing to Hermanus, a lovely town that’s also the world’s best spot for on-shore whale watching, usually between July and November.
+Take a scenic drive to the Cape’s Winelands before continuing to Hermanus.
+This morning, we take the long scenic drive to the Cape’s beautiful Winelands before continuing to Hermanus, a lovely town that’s also the world’s best spot for on-shore whale watching, usually between July and November.
 These gentle giants move in seemingly permanent slow motion and are a truly amazing sight as they playfully cavort in the water.

 Day 11: Winelands

 After that, we visit the small town of Franschoek, set at the head of a valley.
-Tonight, we’ll enjoy an included typical South African BBQ or Cape Malay buffet dinner at our hotel.
+Tonight, we’ll enjoy an included Cape Malay buffet dinner at our hotel.

 Day 12: Cape Town